nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2024-06-11-supporting-onboarding.md

 We are implementing the onboarding improvements and will look at the claim processing analytics to see if the rate of approved claims goes up.

 We are also analysing the MFA problems users have had and will be producing new guidance to help address these.

+We also plan to talk to DHSC to look at how we can help people who are used to the Workforce Development FUnd (WDF) to better understand the new service.